|

 Missile Impact Testing |

-"Small" test missiles are intended to represent
+The "Small" test missiles are intended to

-ft/second).
-Once again, companies must supply three
+55 mph (80 ft/second).
+Once again, companies must

-samples for testing.
+supply three samples for testing.

-"Small Missile Impact Tests" require more
+The "Small Missile Impact Tests" require

-required on each product.
+are required on each product.
 This includes ten impacts

 in the center, ten along the edge, and ten near the